ciwin/twde-chatbot/resources/data/nlu.md

 - how can i save time with you?
 - help

+## intent:sick
+- i got sick and would like to let you know
+- i'm sick
+- i'm staying home, i'm sick

 ## intent:leave_annual_total
 - how many vacation days do i have for this year?
 - vacation days for this year?